-We’re excited to introduce Denise King, who teaches in Musikgarten Keyboard and Private Piano lessons.
+We’re excited to introduce Denise King, who teaches in Musikgarten Keyboard and World this year.
 When Denise was a small child, shortly after starting Kindergarten, her mother began teaching her how to play the piano.
 She can still remember, over 20 years later, the first duet she ever played with her mom.
 What started as a simple black key duet would turn into a musical journey that would span decades and cultures.

 A few years after her mom started teaching her, Denise had the opportunity to take lessons from Sylvia Hunt, a master teacher living in Caldwell Idaho.
 Sylvia was deeply involved in the College of Idaho and her passion for music was contagious.
 Her recitals were held in either the grand college auditorium or in the beautiful Presbyterian Church where Sylvia was the Organist.
 Every Monday when Denise went to lessons, she would pass a fence that had a dozen brass instruments attached to it.
 She passed that fence for over a decade and it became a symbol of Mrs. Hunt’s legacy.